 All spending you do with this card can be redeemed back for free flights and free hotel stays – depending on how your spending is distributed, rewards rates can range between 2.2% and 4.4%.
 On top of this, the card offers a fantastic signup bonus worth up to $660, provided you spend at least $5,000 within the first 3 months of opening the account.
 Unlike other cards on this list, the SPG Business credit card will provide decent rewards across all of your business’ spending needs – if your business doesn't have only “classic” small business expenses (such as office supplies).

-The Spark Select from Capital One is made for businesses looking for pure Cash Back on all spending their.
+The Capital One® Spark® Cash Select for Business is made for businesses looking for pure Cash Back on all spending their.
 Not every business spends on hotel, travel, pens and paper.
-For those who have a variety of expenses, and want a card that simply gives them cash back, the Spark Cash Select for Business from Capital One is the way to go.
+For those who have a variety of expenses, and want a card that simply gives them cash back, the Capital One® Spark® Cash Select for Business is the way to go.
 With this card you receive 1.5% back on every purchase, plus a $100 bonus if you spend at least $3,000 within the first 3 months of your account opening.
 This card also comes with no annual fee, making it ideal for businesses that don’t spend more than $12,000 a month.

-If you find that your business needs to transfer a balance in order to avoid interest payments, the Chase Ink Cash is one of the best credit cards for you.
+If you find that your business needs to transfer a balance in order to avoid interest payments, the Ink Cash® Business Credit Card is one of the best credit cards for you.
 It offers 0% intro APR on balance transfers for the first 12 billing cycles, and a 3% fee on all balances transferred.
-What makes the Chase Ink Cash the best credit card for business in need of balance transfers is that it has no annual fee.
+Additionally, what makes this the best credit card for businesses in need of balance transfers is the fact that it has no annual fee.
 If you are carrying a balance and worrying about saving costs, you don’t want your credit card to become an additional expense.
 Plus, once your balance is paid off, you’re left with a great cash back credit card for your business, which can give you up to 5% off certain purchases.

-The Journey credit card from Capital One is great for students for a number of reasons - including decent rewards, and great credit tools.
+The Journey® Student Rewards from Capital One® is great for students for a number of reasons - including decent rewards, and great credit tools.
 The card offers a flat 1.25% rewards rate on all purchases, as long as you remember to pay your bills on time (if you're late, you earn just 1% back).
-The Journey credit card also gives students access to their FICO score, through the Capital One Credit Tracker.
+The Journey® credit card also gives students access to their FICO score, through the Capital One® Credit Tracker.
 This tool allows cardholders to monitor their credit, see what factors are impacting it, as well as run simulations to see how an action might affect their score.
 This is particularly valuable to students who are just now beginning to learn about credit histories.

-Discover it® for Students gives 5% off on certain categories of spending that change throughout the year.
-We recommend checking out the card's bonus category calendar to see if the categories match up with your spending patters.
+Discover it® for Students gives 5% off on certain categories of spending that change throughout the year, up to a quarterly maximum.
+We recommend checking out the card's bonus category calendar to see if the categories match up with your spending patterns.
 If you are not making purchases in the bonus categories, this card only offers 1% back - which is not a good value.
 While the Discover it® for Students card doesn't have a traditional signup bonus, it makes up for it in two ways.
 Firstly, the card offers cash back incentives for students with good grades ($20 each year your GPA is a 3.0 or higher, for up to 5 years).
 Secondly, new cardmembers will have their total cash back rewards doubled at the end of their first year - this puts the Discover it® for Students above most cards, at least for that first year you hold onto it.